jmutai/k8s-pre-bootstrap/README.md

-## Role info
+## Main info

-> This playbook is not for fully setting up a Kubernetes Cluster.
+This playbook helps you setting up a Kubernetes Cluster on VM or .

-It only helps you automate the standard Kubernetes bootstrapping pre-reqs.

 ## Supported OS